-You can maintain accurate records of students’ graded work (including comments) on Blackboard and final grades are either submitted to the course coordinator or uploaded online using Results Processing Online within the required timeframes.
+You can maintain accurate records of students’ graded work (including comments) on Canvas and final grades are either submitted to the course coordinator or uploaded online using Results Processing Online within the required timeframes.

 - Ensure you do not mark the work of anyone known to you on a personal level and that arrangements are made through the course coordinator for another teacher/tutor to mark the work.